 Ms Fam Lee San was appointed to the Board in 2012 as Alternate Director to Mr Teo Kim Yam.
-She is currently the Financial Controller of Kallang Development Pte Ltd, a subsidiary of Lee Rubber Company Pte Ltd. She is also a director of various companies in the Lee Rubber Group.
+She is currently the Financial Controller of Kallang Development Pte Ltd, a subsidiary of Lee Rubber Company Pte Ltd. She is also a Director of various companies in the Lee Rubber Group.

-Ms Fam holds a Bachelor of Accountancy degree from the National University of Singapore and is a member of the Institute of Certified Public Accountants of Singapore.
+Ms Fam holds a Bachelor of Accountancy degree from the National University of Singapore and is a member of the Institute of Singapore Chartered Accountants (formerly known as the Institute of Certified Public Accountants of Singapore).